bodiddlie/bodiddlie.github.io/_posts/2016-06-21-ng-2-toh-with-ngrx-suite.md

 Next we have our class that defines our actions.
 Since an action type is just a unique string, I include all the action types as static properties on the class.
 This makes them easy to use and alleviates the problem of having a typo in a magic string somewhere in the app.
-You'll see a pattern here for most of the actions wher I have a initial action and a success action.
+You'll see a pattern here for most of the actions where I have an initial action and a success action.
 This maps out to any asynchronous actions we might take.
-The initial action kicks off a chain of events, and the success action is what notifies the application that the state has been successfully updated.
+The initial action kicks off a chain of events, and the success action notifies the application that the state has been successfully updated.
 In a real world application, you would also want to have separate error actions for handling unsuccessful calls.

 Sometimes an action does not include a payload, like in the `LOAD_HEROES` action.
 This action doesn't need to convey any information other than notifying that it is being dispatched.
-It's subsequent success action has a payload that contains all the loaded heroes.
-The `SAVE_HERO` action does include a payload, which is the hero we wish to save.
-It's success action also includes the saved hero as a payload.
+Its subsequent success action has a payload that contains all the loaded heroes.
+The `SAVE_HERO` action includes a payload, which is the hero we wish to save.
+Its success action also includes the saved hero as a payload.
 You'll see why all of this is important in the next section on reducers.

 {%highlight javascript %}